vivaria/edisonrul.ing/docs/source/cards/r/radiant-mirror-force.md

 ### Card Rulings

-●If the number of Attack Position monsters becomes 2 or less due to an effect chained to this card, all Attack Position monsters your opponent controls are still destroyed when this card resolves.
+*   If the number of Attack Position monsters becomes 2 or less due to an effect chained to this card, all Attack Position monsters your opponent controls are still destroyed when this card resolves.